alexvictoor/MarbleTest.Net/README.md

 MarbleTest.Net is a tiny library that allows to write tests for codes based on Rx.Net using marble diagrams in ASCII form.
 This is a C# port of the [marble test features](https://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md) of amazing RxJS v5.
 The purpose of the library is to help you write as concise an readable tests when dealing with Rx code.
+Check out this nice [7 minutes introduction on egghead.io](https://egghead.io/lessons/rxjs-introduction-to-rxjs-marble-testing) to get up to speed with RxJS marble testing.

 ## Quickstart